I was listening to a podcast a while back and heard the words ...

-I've weeded out all the "have-tos" in my life and I'm intentional about what I do and who I do it with.
+I've weeded out all the have-tos and I'm intentional about what I do and who I do it with.
 Which leaves me time to explore my creativity and expand my business.

-I'm thankful to be tech-savvy at this point in my life because it keeps me on my toes.
-It's a fiercely competitive field but I've got the experience to be able to evolve and not get knocked on my ass when something doesn't work out.
+Graphic design is a fiercely competitive field but I've got the experience behind me and I’m able to evolve without getting knocked on my ass when something doesn't work out.